Pete Doherty: Painting and writing

 In June 2006, Doherty announced that he had signed a deal with Orion Books to publish his journals, in which he had recorded poetry, drawings and photos over the course of his career.
 Most of Doherty's journals are freely available on the internet.
 The book, titled The Books of Albion: The Collected Writings of Peter Doherty, was released on 21 June 2007.

 On 15 May 2007, Doherty exhibited his paintings for the first time.
 The art exhibition took place at London's Bankrobber Gallery and was on show for one month.
 The collection featured 14 paintings.

-An exhibition of Doherty's paintings titled, "Art of the Albion", took place at the Galerie Chappe in Paris from 25 April to 25 May 2008.
+An exhibition of Doherty's paintings titled, Art of the Albion, took place at the Galerie Chappe in Paris from 25 April to 25 May 2008.
 The exhibit caused controversy due to artworks made with Doherty's own blood.
 According to newspapers, anti-drug campaigners were enraged and accused Doherty of glamorising illegal substance abuse.
 Art experts were similarly unimpressed.
 David West, the owner of London's Decima Gallery, for example, slammed his work: "It's not got any artistic merit.
 He's using his blood to make them interesting, but when you look at them they're what any four-year-old can do."

 Music journalist Simon Spence collaborated with Doherty for his biography A Likely Lad, published in 2022.
 Writer Antonella Gambotto-Burke called it "a strange and unreliable memoir by a strange and unreliable man."

-The Janinebeangallery in Berlin curated an exhibition of Doherty's art, lyrics and artefacts entitled "Contain Yourself (seriously)", which opened in September 2022.
+The Janinebeangallery in Berlin curated an exhibition of Doherty's art, lyrics and artefacts entitled Contain Yourself (seriously), which opened in September 2022.

 Modelling

-Following in the footsteps of model and ex-fiancée Kate Moss, Doherty became the face of Roberto Cavalli's Fall 2007/2008 fashion advertising campaign.
+Following in the footsteps of model and ex-fiancée Kate Moss, Doherty became the face of Roberto Cavalli's Fall 2007–2008 fashion advertising campaign.
 The photos gained praise for depicting a much cleaner and more handsome Doherty.
 The '50s-style photographs have been compared to images of Marlon Brando.

 Acting

-Doherty played Octave, the lead role opposite Charlotte Gainsbourg's Brigitte in Confession of a Child of the Century, Sylvie Verheyde's film adaption of Alfred de Musset's autobiographical novel La Confession d'un enfant du siècle (1836).
-Although the film was screened at the 2012 Cannes Film Festival it suffered an ignominious record as the lowest grossing film of the year in US box office takings when finally released there three years later.
+Doherty played Octave, the lead role opposite Charlotte Gainsbourg's Brigitte in Confession of a Child of the Century (2012), Sylvie Verheyde's film adaptation of Alfred de Musset's autobiographical novel La Confession d'un enfant du siècle (1836).
+Although the film was screened at the 2012 Cannes Film Festival it suffered an ignominious record as the lowest-grossing film of the year in US box office takings when finally released there three years later.